zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/2/_index.md

 ### .kitchen.yml and source control

-Most Chef users store the <code class="file-path">.kitchen.yml</code> file in source control along with their cookbooks because it provides other users with a way to quickly use and verify their work.
+Most Chef users store the <code class="file-path">.kitchen.yml</code> file in source control along with their cookbooks so that other users can also use it to verify their own work.

 But you might notice two problems with this approach.